Table of Contents

 successfully, you can fall back on booting the

-netbsd.old
+netbsd.old kernel.

 Updating your system's configuration files is done in two steps.
 First, postinstall(8) is used to check and fix things that can be easily automated.
 Afterwards, etcupdate(8) is used to merge the remaining configuration file changes.